docutils/docutils/prest/doc/src/directives.rst

 ``literal`` : flag (empty)
     The entire returned text is inserted into the document as a single literal block (useful for debugging).

+``lenient`` : flag (empty)
+    Any errors encountered are returned as text instead of causing a system message to be generated.

 ---------------
  Miscellaneous